 Below is the Monthly Farm Cover chart taken from the dairy farm Robin Hill.
 The pink line represents the average pasture cover per month going back to 2006, the blue and green lines represent the most recent two years of data.
 This displays how their grazing practices have changed over time.
 They would historically target a significantly lower pasture cover especially through the critical winter months of June, July and August, which severely limited their growth into spring as seen by the lower heights of pasture covers.

-Below is the Monthly Farm Growth Rate chart taken from the dairy farm Robin Hill.
+Above is the Monthly Farm Growth Rate chart taken from the dairy farm Robin Hill.
 The pink line represents the average pasture growth rate per month going back to 2006, the blue and green lines represent the most recent two years of data.

 Further to the Monthly Farm Cover chart, the growth rate response through the early spring flush months of September and October have significantly shifted to the left, or two weeks earlier than the historical average growth rate.